 Why is Risk Management Important?

-Effective management of risk helps you to manage innovation and improve performance by contributing to:
+Effective management of risk helps you to improve performance by contributing to:

 - Management of contingent and maintenance activities